ivomiyashiro/bookshop/README.md

 A robust and high quality book e-commerce.
 Developed with Next.js, a powerful and scalable React.js framework and meticulously tested with Jest, ensuring the highest level of code quality and reliability.

+## 📚 How to use the app

+To access all the app's features, I recommend signing up for an account.
+Alternatively, you can use the following user.

+- Email: user@customer.com
+- Password: testing

 ## 😁 Crafted with

 ✅ Next.js